yelmir/ansible/docs/docsite/rst/porting_guides/porting_guide_2.5.rst

 See :doc:`playbooks_tests` for more information.

-Additionally, a script was created to assist in the conversion for tests using filter syntax to proper jinja test syntax.
+Additionally, a script was created to assist in the conversion for tests using filter syntax to proper Jinja test syntax.
 This script has been used to convert all of the Ansible integration tests to the correct format.
 There are a few limitations documented, and all changes made by this script should be evaluated for correctness before executing the modified playbooks.
 The script can be found at `https://github.com/ansible/ansible/blob/devel/hacking/fix_test_syntax.py <https://github.com/ansible/ansible/blob/devel/hacking/fix_test_syntax.py>`_.

 Modules
 =======